AwadhootLoharkar/NYUAD-Team-12/README.md

 ### Notes
 - Ensure that the versions of Qiskit and Qiskit Machine Learning are compatible.
 - The quantum model requires a quantum simulator or quantum hardware for execution.

-### Implementation
-All the code for the implementation is available in the `Quantum_SVR.ipynb` Jupyter notebook.
-Open the notebook to explore the workflow, train the models, and perform forecasting.

 ### Results
 - The project provides a comparison between classical and quantum models for time-series forecasting.